Facebook Frequently Asked Questions | Students Rebuild | Students Rebuild

 You can contact the Students Rebuild team via email at info@studentsrebuild.org or social media on Facebook, Twitter, Instagram.

-You can sign up for our monthly newsletter by opting-in when you register for the active Challenge or by completing the form on our homepage.
+You can opt in when you register for the Project or by completing the form on our homepage.

 The Students Rebuild website is optimized for the two latest versions of each of the following browsers: Chrome (OS X/Windows/iOS/Android), Safari (OS X/iOS), Firefox (OS X/Windows), Edge (Windows/Windows Phone), and Android native browser.
 We, unfortunately, do not support Internet Explorer.